 I love these guys.

-And uh, you know, I just admire what it takes to be at the top of your game.
+And, you know, I just admire what it takes to be at the top of your game.

-Uh I watch these guys in in the octagon, I'm like, wow.
+I watch these guys in the octagon.

-You're just gonna say, ow, it hurts.
+You're just going to say, ow, it hurts.

 And by the way, with all the pain he gives me, it's pretty meaningless now.

-Um I can take a lot.
+I can take a lot.

-So um but you have to experience that to understand it, right?
+But you have to experience that to understand it, right?

-Oh Linda, how bad is Pain Day?
+Linda, how bad is Pain Day?

 You've watched it many times.

-I show people I mean I I could never do it.
+I mean, I could never do it.

 You're sure you could.

-No, I know she's right.
+No, she's right.

 I do my biking.

-Yeah, she does her Peloton.
+Yeah, she does her teleton.

-She does the Peloton bike.
+She does the teleton biking.

-So how bad was it with when Lawrence Jones when we were at that dinner in New Hampshire?
+So how bad was it with Lawrence Jones when we were at that dinner in New Hampshire?

 All you have to do is do what I do.

-I I need months to train.
+I need months to train.

-And he's he's a big strong guy.
+And he's a big, strong guy.

 It was hilarious.